VonHeikemen/lsp-zero.nvim/README.md

 #### Manual setup of LSP servers

 First thing you'll want to do is install the language servers you want to use.
-Visit nvim-lspconfig's documentation, in the [server_configuration.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) file you'll find the list of LSP servers and how to install them.
+Go to nvim-lspconfig's documentation, in the [server_configuration.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md) file you'll find the list of LSP servers and how to install them.

-Once you have the LSP servers in your system, add the config of lsp-zero.
+Once you have the LSP servers installed in your system, add the config of lsp-zero.

 ```lua
 local lsp = require('lsp-zero').preset({})